 PowerBlock dumbbells are a set of adjustable dumbbells that use a simple pin quick-lock mechanism to make adjustments to the weight plates.

-Because you should be able to adjust the pin within about 3 or 4 seconds, the PowerBlock Elite may be the most suitable option if you don’t want your heart rate to drop too much in between sets.
+Since you should be able to adjust the pin within about 3 or 4 seconds, the PowerBlock Elite may be the most suitable adjustable dumbbells if you don’t want your heart rate to drop too much in between sets.

-Once you have set the dumbbell weights, you simply grab them by the handles as if they were a completely normal dumbbell.
+Once you have set the dumbbell weights, you simply grab them by the handles as if they were completely traditional dumbbells.
 Placing them back is also done easily, as the shape guides them perfectly into place.

-In comparison to the PowerBlocks, the equipment is not as easy to adjust, but many people believe that they look and feel more like a normal set.
+In comparison to the PowerBlock adjustable dumbbells, the equipment is not as easy to adjust, but many people believe that they look and feel more like a traditional dumbbell.

 PowerBlocks Pros And Cons

-My initial concern about the PowerBlocks was that when you grip the handle, your wrists are completely surrounded by other parts of the dumbbell structure.
+My initial concern about the PowerBlock adjustable dumbbells was that when you grip the handle, your wrists are completely surrounded by other parts of the dumbbell structure.
 However, there seems to be plenty of space to allow for some wrist movement.

-What I like most about the Powerblocks is changing weights.
+But what I like most about the Powerblock dumbbells is the ease in changing weights.
 Once you get used to the color chart for selecting the correct plates, it should take you less than 5 seconds to change the weights.

-This used to be a problem with adjustable dumbbells.
-But after some extensive testing on the PowerBlocks and reading hundreds of reviews, they don’t seem loose or clanky.
+This is one of the most common problems with adjustable dumbbells.
+But after some extensive testing on the PowerBlock and reading hundreds of reviews, they don’t seem loose or clanky.

 Depending on your strength and fitness levels, you have the flexibility to order different weight range sets.
 At the lightest setting, they all start at 5 lbs.
-But you then have the choice of 50, 70, or 90 lbs for maximum weight.
+But you then have the choice of 50, 70, or 90 lbs for heavier weights.